djclayton21/resume-builder/README.md

 - create style templates with adjustable color, font, etc.
 - allow CSS tweaks and file saving in browser
 - make/find a better in-browser text editor
-- parse and clean markdown input so that it can be safely hosted **-OR-** convert to an Electron app.
+- parse and clean markdown input so that it can be safely hosted **-OR-** convert to an Electron app